 - A. The drive-through window will be accessory to an indoor restaurant or other indoor food and beverage service establishment as stated in Section 32.2.4. - B. The Applicant will demonstrate to the satisfaction of the Commission that provision has been made for the stacking of vehicles in a lane which is separate from the traffic circulation pattern associated with the use and its parking area. - C. The Applicant will demonstrate, to the satisfaction of the Commission, that adequate provision has been made for customers to park and safely enter/exit the building without crossing through adjacent lanes of moving traffic or stacking lanes for the drive-through window service. - D. Drive-through vehicle lanes will be located so as to be physically separated from parking lot aisles and driveway entrances. - E. The applicant must plant evergreen or other tree species to provide a perimeter buffer in accordance with Section 63 Landscaping. - F. There will be no more than one drive-through window and one substation per building.
 The substation will be within twenty-five feet (25') of the drive-through window.
 Any drive-through window will be located, whenever possible at the back of a building or that portion of the building least visible from all public roads.
-Any drive-through window will have no more than two (2) lanes per building and for use by only one (1) business per building. - G. There will be no more than two additional "drive-through" signs for directional flow provided that the directional signs are no wider than forty-eight inches (48") nor higher than eight inches (8") with the words "Enter" or "Exit" only.
-No more than two (2) "Open" or "closed" signs will be allowed only when directly located above the drive-through lane and will be no wider than forty-eight (48") inches nor higher than eight inches (8").
-Advertisements located at substations are signs. - H. No building having a drive-through window will be located on a lot having less than 80,000 square feet of lot area.
-If the indoor restaurant or other indoor food and beverage services establishment is the only use within the building having a drive-through window, the building shall have not less than 2,000 square feet of gross floor area. - I. No building having a drive-through window will be located on a lot unless the lot has one or more buildings having a total gross floor area of 10,000 square feet in excess of the gross floor area of the indoor restaurant. - J. A public entrance to the indoor restaurant building having a drive-through window will be located no more than fifty (50') feet from the street line providing access to the indoor restaurant building. - K. No building having a drive-through window will extend within one hundred feet (100') from a residential district boundary line.
+Any drive-through window will have no more than two (2) lanes per building and for use by only one (1) business per building. - G. There will be no more than two additional "drive-through" signs for directional flow provided that the directional signs are no wider than forty-eight inches (48[°]) nor higher than eight inches (8[°]) with the words "Enter" or "Exit" only.
+No more than two (2) "Open" or "closed" signs will be allowed only when directly located above the drive-through lane and will be no wider than forty-eight (48") inches nor higher than eight inches (8[°]).
+Advertisements located at substations are signs. - H. No building having a drive-through window will be located on a lot having less than 80,000 square feet of lot area. - I. No building having a drive-through window will extend within one hundred feet (100') from a residential district boundary line.